xlu29466/TCI/Readme.txt

    			represents whether the phenotype (indexed by D) is present ("1") or not ("0") in a given tumor.

 Performing TCI analysis:
-	Search for population-wide driver
+	First, search population-wide driver of each phenotype using TCI_GD
 	TCI_GD:
-		./TCI_GD -p PmatrixFilePathname -f AmatrixFilePathname -d EmatrixFilePathname -o outputFilePathname
+		./TCI_GD -p PmatrixFilePathname -f AmatrixFilePathname -d EmatrixFilePathname -o populationDriverFilePathname

 		TCI_GD takes 3 input matrices as described above.
 It outputs a D-by-2 common-separated-values (CSV) file, in which each each row corresponding to a phenotype and its most probable driver at the population level.

+	Then, perform TCI by utilizing the results from TCI_GD
 	TCI:
-		./TCI  -p PmatrixFilePathname -f AmatrixFilePathname -d EmatrixFilePathname -o outputFileDirectoryName [-s startingRow -e endingRow]
+		./TCI  -p PmatrixFilePathname -f AmatrixFilePathname -d EmatrixFilePathname -g populationDriverFilePathname -o outputFileDirectoryName [-s startingRow -e endingRow]

-		TCI takes 3 input matrices as described above.
+		TCI takes 3 input matrices as described above plus the population-wide driver information.
 If no addition optional argument (-s and -e) provided, it iterates through each tumor (rows in 3 matrices) as a test case and use the rest of the matrix as training cases to perform a tumor-specific causal inference.
 		For each phenotype that present in a tumor, e.g., a DEG event indicated by a "1" in E matrix, TCI tries to examine the posterior probabilities of each SGA that is present in the same tumor as the candidate cause of the phenotype.
 Thus, for each tumor, TCI output a D-by-G matrix in the director provided by "-o" option, in which each row contains assigned posterior proability of SGAs in the tumor as the cause of a phenotype (indicated by the row).